QChASM/AaronTools-docs/source/other_docs/job_templates.rst

 --------
 Every cluster will be slightly different.
 Pay close attention to where your scratch space should be, and how to make the Gaussian, Psi4, etc. executable available.
-If you are uncertain of how your queuing system is set up, check whether your cluster administrators (or can help build) a submission script for these programs.
+If you are uncertain of how your queuing system is set up, check whether your cluster administrator(s) have (or can help build) a submission script for these programs.
 If so, we recommend using that as the starting point and modifying it with just the double curly braces outlined above.

 PBS